Saadi Shirazi: Legacy and poetic style

 'some are far distant, some are dead'."
 Gulistan was an influence on the fables of Jean de La Fontaine.
-Benjamin Franklin in one of his works, DLXXXVIII A Parable on Persecution, quotes one of Bustan of Saadi's parable, apparently without knowing the source.
-Ralph Waldo Emerson was also interested in Sadi's writings, contributing to some translated editions himself.
+Benjamin Franklin in one of his works, DLXXXVIII A Parable on Persecution, quotes one of Saadi's parables from Bustan, apparently without knowing the source.
+Ralph Waldo Emerson was also interested in Saadi's writings, contributing to some translated editions himself.
 Emerson, who read Saadi only in translation, compared his writing to the Bible in terms of its wisdom and the beauty of its narrative.

 The French physicist Nicolas Léonard Sadi Carnot's third given name is from Saadi's name.
-It was chosen by his father because of his great interest toward Saadi and his poems, Lazare Carnot.
+It was chosen by his father, Lazare Carnot, because of his great interest in Saadi and his poems.

-Voltaire was very thrilled with his works especially Gulistan, even he enjoyed being called "Saadi" in his friends' circle.
+Voltaire was thrilled with his works, especially Gulistan; he enjoyed being called "Saadi" as a nickname among his friends.

 U.S. President Barack Obama quoted the first two lines of this poem in his New Year's greeting to the people of Iran on March 20, 2009, "But let us remember the words that were written by the poet Saadi, so many years ago: 'The children of Adam are limbs to each other, having been created of one essence.'"

 In 1976, a crater on Mercury was named in his honor.

-National commemoration of ‘Saadi Day’
+National commemoration of 'Saadi Day'

-Annually, on April 21 (Apr.
-20 in leap years) a crowd of foreign tourists and Iranians gather at Saadi's tomb in order to mark the day.
+Annually on 21 April (20 April in leap years), a crowd of foreign tourists and Iranians gather at Saadi's tomb in order to mark the day.

-This commemoration day is held on the 1st of Ordibehesht, the second month of the Solar Hijri calendar (see Iranian calendar), the day on which Saadi states that he finished the Golestan in 1256.
+This commemoration day is held on the 1st of Ordibehesht, the second month of the Solar Hijri calendar (see Iranian calendar), the day on which Saadi states that he finished Gulistan in 1256.